ZeroQI/YouTube-Agent.bundle/README.md

 # YouTube-Agent.bundle Plex Movie & TV Series library agent

-Please use the Absolute Series Scanner to scan your media and leave the YouTube id in the series/movie title

 YouTube IDs
 - Playlist id: PL and 16 hexadecimal characters 0-9 and A-F or 32 chars 0-9 a-Z